smbernhardt/Project1/README.md

 # Project1

-This Project is intended as test case development framework to practice writing tests on the sandbox for www.opencart.com -It is intended as a basic dataloader with several assertions to verify text, radio buttons, drop down menus, submission and resubmission
+This Project is intended as test case development framework in cypress to practice writing tests in the sandbox for www.opencart.com
+-It is intended as a basic dataloader with several assertions to verify text, radio buttons, drop down menus, submission and resubmission
 -It follows the basic cypress development style to define test cases and assertions:
     it('login test', function() {